colinm22283/pkernel/README.md

 This is a fully custom UNIX-like kernel written for fun.
 The kernel is still currently WIP but supports many of the basic features of a UNIX system.

-This repository is generally intended to a submodule of a larger build system such as [PKOS](https://cmcgann.com/projects/os).
+This repository is generally intended to be a submodule of a larger build system such as [PKOS](https://cmcgann.com/projects/os).

 # Building